JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 ### Entry point

-You can see how the API is created.
-To start with, you need to initialize the `libnative_ExportedSymbols` structure.
+Now you know how the API is created, the initialization of the `libnative_ExportedSymbols` structure is the starting point.
-Let's take a look at the final part of the `libnative_api.h` for this:
+Let's then take a look at the final part of the `libnative_api.h`:

 ```c
 extern libnative_ExportedSymbols* libnative_symbols(void);
 ```

-The function `libnative_symbols` allows you to open the way from the native code to the Kotlin/Native library.
-This is the entry point you'll use.
+The `libnative_symbols` function allows you to open the gateway from the native code to the Kotlin/Native library.
+This is the entry point for accessing the library.
 The library name is used as a prefix for the function name.

-> Hosting the returned `libnative_ExportedSymbols*` pointer per thread might be necessary.
+> It might be necessary to host the returned `libnative_ExportedSymbols*` pointer per thread.
 >
 {style="note"}

 ## Use generated headers from C

-The usage from C is straightforward.
+Using the generated headers from C is straightforward.
 In the library directory, create the `main.c` file with the following code:

 ```c
 #include "libnative_api.h"